-In the first days of November, when the chum salmon return to the southern Puget Sound, another massive migration arrives at the mouth of Kennedy Creek.
+In the first days of November, when the chum salmon return to the south Puget Sound, another massive migration arrives at the mouth of Kennedy Creek.
 This one, however, arrives in yellow school buses.
 Tumbling out in galoshes and raincoats, visiting schoolchildren run up the half-mile long Kennedy Creek Salmon Trail, gaping at the spawning chum that return to the stream by the tens of thousands to spawn.

 Kennedy Creek also supports runs of coho and pink salmon, coastal and resident cutthroat trout and winter steelhead, as well as rich wildlife.
 Salmon carcasses provide important marine-derived nutrients to the surrounding riparian and estuarine ecosystems, including 120 wildlife species, from northern river otter and bobcat to red-tailed hawk.